Understanding the True Cost of Bulk Planters

 Order Placement & Deposit: Day 0.

 Production: 45 – 60 Days.
-(Allow more time for complex glazes or peak season).
+(Allow more time for complex glazes or peak seasons).

 Booking & Loading: 7 Days.